 Days 12-13: We wake up to a new avifauna today, with familiar northern European breeding species such as Spotted Flycatcher, Blue and Coal Tits, Chaffinch and Mistle Thrush all found around our hotel.
 Dependiong on the weather conditions, one morning will be taken up with one of the most memorable trips during the tour, as we take an exciting cable car ride up to the high mountain alpine pasture and bare rock habitats above Fuente Dé.
 This area is the realm of a small but remarkable suite of birds including Alpine Chough, Alpine Accentor, White-winged Snowfinch and that enigmatic ‘avian butterfly’, the Wallcreeper.
 Good weather also sees regular raptors passing over.
 The remaining time will be spent lower down searching for a few of its other special birds including Black and Middle Spotted Woodpeckers, perhaps an early-arriving Red-backed Shrike and also other birds more typical of further north in Europe, including Common Redstart, Marsh Tit and Yellowhammer.
 Night in Potes.

-Day 14: After breakfast we will start our journey to Madrid for the flights back to London, where the tour concludes.
+Day 14: After breakfast we will drive to Madrid’s Barajas airport where the tour concludes around midday.

 Updated: 07 January 2019